-As shown in Fig. 4, mean bias error estimates reveal that almost all other methods overestimate SWE when compared with the ULS.
+As shown in Fig. 3, mean bias error estimates reveal that almost all other methods overestimate SWE when compared with the ULS.
 Sharing characteristics with ULS, the HQS has the smallest error, with MBE values that are close to zero.
-Although mean MBE of the SFS suggests that SWE is overestimated, the box-and-whisker plot in Fig. 4 illustrates high variability, where 23% of the results are underestimated compared to ULS.
+Although mean MBE of the SFS suggests that SWE is overestimated, the box-and-whisker plot in Fig. 3 illustrates high variability, where 23% of the results are underestimated compared to ULS.
 This result is related to the high uncertainty of the Standard Federal sampler.
 Although it is possible under certain conditions to obtain accurate results, its design generates greater variability in the presence of ice layers, for example, which makes it less accurate overall than a sampler with a larger diameter.
 For the MBE results that were obtained from snow pits, it is possible to explain the overestimation of these methods by the calculation of the ice layers.
-Due to the low precision of the tape measure that was used $(\pm 0.5 \text{ cm})$ and the difficulty of measuring the thickness of thin ice layers, their thickness is generally overestimated and so is the SWE.
+Due to the low precision of the tape measure that was used (± 0.5 cm) and the difficulty of measuring the thickness of thin ice layers, their thickness is generally overestimated and so is the SWE.
 With the meteorological conditions that were encountered in our study area, multiple thin ice layers are frequently observed through the snowpack.
 Although thin, a poor estimate of the SWE of these high-density layers will affect the estimate for the entire snow pit.
 For ice layers that are thicker than 1 cm, some field observations suggest that SWE is also overestimated for these layers.
-While it was established in the Section 2 Material and methods that these layers have a density of 0.7175 g cm-3, their true density is possibly lower.
+While it was established in the Methods section that these layers have a density of 0.7175 g cm-3, their true density is possibly lower.
 During measurement, clear ice layers were not distinguished from ice layers containing a proportion of snow.
 These latter layers of ice are generally formed early in winter.
 With the increasing accumulation of snow and the transformation of the snow cover, these ice layers would be thicker and sometimes metamorphosed from the fusion of several layers of thin ice and snow.
 By not being able to adequately describe the proportion of ice and snow in these dense layers, they are characterized in the data as ice layers; it is likely that their densities are less than 0.7175 g cm-3.
 Although layers of this type with a thickness of more than 5 cm have been treated as snow layers, it is probable that ice layers between 2 and 5 cm thick contribute and may explain the overestimates that are observed for snow pits 1-a, 1-b and 2.
-For snow pit method 2, it is likely that the MBE obtained is overestimated.
-If density measurements according to a continuous sampling strategy had been made, the ice layers would have been included in the density measurements instead of being estimated by a theoretical value.
-On the other hand, with the frequent presence of ice layers in the snowpack, another bias associated with the difficulty of using a density cutter through ice layer would have been present.
-The calculation of the measurement error of the snow pit, but with measurements following a continuous sampling strategy, would be an interesting contribution to this study.